Angela of Foligno: Works and later life

 At Christmas 1308, Angela told her companions she would die shortly.
 A few days later, she had a vision of Christ appearing to her and promising to come personally to take her to heaven.
 She died in her sleep on 3 January 1309.

 Angela died surrounded by her community of disciples.
 Her remains repose in the Church of St. Francis at Foligno.
-Many people attributed miracles to her, which were accomplished at her tomb.
+Many people attributed miracles to her intercession.

-Angela's authority as a spiritual teacher may be gathered from the fact that Bollandus, among other testimonials, quotes Maximilian van der Sandt, of the Society of Jesus, as calling her the "'Mistress of Theologians', whose whole doctrine has been drawn out of the Book of Life, Jesus Christ, Our Lord".
+Angela's authority as a spiritual teacher may be gathered from the fact that Bollandus, among other testimonials, quotes Maximilian van der Sandt, of the Society of Jesus, as calling her the "'Teacher of Theologians', whose whole doctrine has been drawn out of the Book of Life, Jesus Christ, Our Lord".

 Veneration

 Pope Clement XI approved the veneration paid to her over the centuries in his beatification of her on 11 July 1701 and Pope Francis extended the veneration to all the Church on 9 October 2013, declaring her a saint by equipollent canonization, recognizing the validity of the long-standing veneration of her.
+Francis also mentions her in his encyclical letter Dilexit nos as one of a number of "holy women" who have "spoken of resting in the heart of the Lord as the source of life and interior peace".

 Her feast day is celebrated by the Third Order of Saint Francis, both Secular and Regular, on 4 January (7 January in the United States).
-Although the community she founded was not recognized as a religious institute until the 20th-century, she is honored as a religious.
+Although the community she founded was not recognized as a religious institute until the 20th century, she is honored as a religious.